intechstudio/grid-documentation/docs/guides/troubleshooting/factory-reset.md

 ---
 layout: docs
-sidebar_position: 6
+sidebar_position: 3
-title: "Controller: Factory reset"
+title: "Grid: Factory reset"
 date: 2021-11-25
 description: Factory reset for Grid controllers.
 ---

+import img1 from './img/nvm_erase.gif'

+import ImageLightbox from '@site/src/general-layout-components/ImageLightbox';

 Sometimes, when we upload code to a Grid module, it can lead to unexpected behavior.
 In such instances, we may find it necessary to perform a factory reset on our Grid module to restore it to its default settings.